m-kupiec/compendium-javascript/README.md

 Used for dynamic memory allocation at runtime

-Size of the stored data is unknown at compile time or may change during runtime (e.g. objects, functions, arrays)
+The size of the stored data is unknown at compile time or may change during runtime (e.g. objects, functions, arrays)

 #### 💠 Memory Life Cycle